 The dental implant procedure can take some time, but when you compare it to the amount of time that your dental implants will last (usually decades, and often for the rest of your life), the commitment is worth it.
 And many people can get dental implants placed, complete with a functional and attractive tooth, on the same day as they have a tooth removed.
 With dental implants, you may never have to have a gap in your smile.

 This page is a basic explanation of the dental implant procedure.
-To find out how your dental implant procedure will go, please call (949) 551-5902 or schedule an appointment with Rice Dentistry in Irvine to schedule a consultation with an Orange County implant dentist.
+To find out how your dental implant procedure will go, please call (949) 551-5902 or schedule an appointment with Rice Dentistry in Irvine to schedule a consultation with an Irvine implant dentist.

 Before Your Dental Implants Procedure